bhagirathtallapragada/node-test-serv/README.md

 # node-test-serv

-This repo provides a sample node JS application for communication using the MQTT protocol
+This repo provides a sample node JS application for communication using the MQTT and Http protocols respectively.